Another Bootstrap Book ONLY from New Terra Farm...

 is fundamental to any survival plan.
 I'm sure we agree on that.

 But is a survival garden necessary?
 Can't we just store up food to get through a crisis?

-Storing food is an excellent idea, New Terra Farm has cold storage for onions, potatoes, carrots, beets and garlic, warmer storage areas for sweet potatoes and winter squash, and about 200 jars of preserves in our pantry, plus 4 freezers full of beef, chicken, turkey and pork.
+Storing food is an excellent idea!
+New Terra Farm has cold storage for onions, potatoes, carrots, beets and garlic, warmer storage areas for sweet potatoes and winter squash, and about 200 jars of preserves in our pantry, plus 4 freezers full of beef, chicken, turkey and pork.
 We also have a bunch of 'survival buckets' stashed away.

 But being able to produce your own food is critical to long-term survival.

 Fall and winter stores.
 But you gotta grow it before you stow it!